 Perhaps you will be a director in the future?
-We encourage ordinary members to practice their organisational skills in other roles in Go-op first, or in directorships of other co-ops, and will be providing a leadership development programme to Masters degree level to support the development of a new generation of co-operators.
+We encourage ordinary members to practice their organisational skills in other roles in Go-op first, or in directorships of other co-ops, but we would like to support the development of the next generation of co-operators.

 Professionally run, member led

 Our members are at the heart of our business.
 Whether responding to consultations, taking part in local committees, overseeing management through the Commonwealth Council, raising awareness through our Education Committee, attending General Meetings or standing for election to our Board of Directors, they play a critical role.